avest/z9debug/README.md

 Spend some time adding debugging statements to every assignment statement of a given method or function to get a feel for how it can work.
 Commit to using it rigorously for a few weeks to give it a chance.
-The real payoff comes over time when you find that you are able debug and analyze code without adding any new code.
+The real payoff comes over time when you find that you are able to debug and analyze code without adding any new code.
 That is powerful.